 - Results of a 2011 NCCIH-funded trial that enrolled 75 women suggest that practicing mindfulness meditation for 8 weeks reduces the severity of irritable bowel syndrome (IBS) symptoms.

 - A 2013 review concluded that mindfulness training improved IBS patients’ pain and quality of life but not their depression or anxiety.
 The amount of improvement was small.

 For Ulcerative Colitis

 - In a 2014 pilot study, 55 adults with ulcerative colitis in remission were divided into two groups.
 For 8 weeks, one group learned and practiced mindfulness-based stress reduction (MBSR) while the other group practiced a placebo procedure.
-Six and 12 months later, there were no significant differences between the 2 groups in the course of the disease, markers of inflammation, or any psychological measure except perceived stress during flare-ups.
+Six and twelve months later, there were no significant differences between the two groups in the course of the disease, markers of inflammation, or any psychological measure except perceived stress during flare-ups.
 The researchers concluded that MBSR might help people in remission from moderate to moderately severe disease—and maybe reduce rates of flare-up from stress.